bounswe/bounswe2022group6/Application/Mobile/ReadMe.md

 ## Running MediShare App

+### Put the .env file inside this folder

+MediShare cannot be built without the .env file, which should be inside `bounswe2022group6/Application/Mobile`. .env stores important environment variables.

 ### Start Metro

 First, you will need to start Metro, the JavaScript bundler that ships with React Native.
 Metro "takes in an entry file and various options, and returns a single JavaScript file that includes all your code and its dependencies."—[Metro Docs](https://facebook.github.io/metro/docs/concepts)